openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-common-components-custom-dialog.md

 ![nestedcustomdailog](figures/nestedcustomdailog.gif)

-Due to the parent-child relationship in state management for custom dialogs, if the second dialog is defined within the first dialog, when the parent component (first dialog) is destroyed (closed), new components cannot be created within the child component (second dialog).
+Due to the parent-child relationship in state management for custom dialogs, if the second dialog is defined within the first dialog, when the parent component (the first dialog) is destroyed (closed), new components cannot be created within the child component (the second dialog).